lcanoi/my-webpage/content/en/project/gamejam-unity-intern/index.md

 ---

 ## Overview
-While working at Gamejam I managed to learn a lot about working in a large team for a software project as well as learning numerous skills for C# developing in Unity.
+While working at Gamejam, a Vietnam based game developer, I managed to learn a lot about working in a large team for a software project as well as learning numerous skills for C# developing in Unity.
-My work there can be described in the following points:
+My work there is described in the following points:

 ### UI/UX